d2l-ai/d2l-en/chapter_linear-classification/softmax-regression-concise.md

 ## Defining the Model

-As we did in :numref:`sec_linear_concise`, we construct the fully connected layer using the built-in layer.
+As in :numref:`sec_linear_concise`,
+we construct our fully connected layer using the built-in layer.
 The built-in `__call__` method then invokes `forward` whenever we need to apply the network to some inputs.

 :begin_tab:`mxnet`
-Even though the input `X` is a 4-D tensor, the built-in `Dense` layer will automatically convert `X` into a 2-D tensor by keeping the first dimension size unchanged.
+Even though the input `X` is a 4th order tensor, the built-in `Dense` layer will automatically convert `X` into a 2nd order tensor by keeping the dimensionality along the first axis unchanged.
 :end_tab:

 :begin_tab:`pytorch`
-We use a flatten layer to convert the 4-D tensor `X` to 2-D by keeping the first dimension size unchanged.
+We use a flatten layer to convert the 4th order tensor `X` to 2nd order by keeping the dimensionality along the first axis unchanged.

 :end_tab:

 :begin_tab:`tensorflow`
-We use a flatten layer to convert the 4-D tensor `X` to 2-D by keeping the first dimension size unchanged.
+We use a flatten layer to convert the 4th order tensor `X` by keeping the dimension along the first axis unchanged.
 :end_tab:

 ```{.python .input}